Slip Disc Treatment In Shah Alam

 How the Slip-Disc Treatment In Shah Alam gets to the Root Cause of A Slipped disc?

 - Certain motions may cause a slip-disc.
-A disc can slip-out of place while you are twisting or turning to lift an object.
-Lifting large, heavy object can put great strain on the lower back, resulting in a slipped disc.
+A disc can slip out of place while you are twisting or turning to lift an object.
+Lifting a large, heavy object can put great strain on the lower back, resulting in a slipped disc.

 - Aging – Over time, wear and tear on the spine can lead to conditions (e.g., disc degeneration, spinal stenosis) that produce neck and back pain.
 Spina disc degeneration is the most critical of all risk factors.
 Disc degenerations occur when the flow of nutrients to a spinal disc is limited or interrupted.
-The most common cause of interruptions to flow of nutrients is prolonged sitting or axial loading.
-Sitting for prolonged periods is the primary reason why the intervertebral discs begin to lose fluid (nutrients) and flexibility, which decreases a spinal disc’s ability to provide to function during periods of activity and weight-bearing.
+The most common cause of interruptions to the flow of nutrients is prolonged sitting or axial loading.
+Sitting for prolonged periods is the primary reason why the intervertebral discs begin to lose fluid (nutrients) and flexibility, which decreases a spinal disc’s ability to provide function during periods of activity and weight-bearing.

-- Occupational hazards – Jobs that require long hours of standing without a break or sitting in a chair that does not support the back well.
-On the other hand, if you have a very physically demanding job that requires a lot of lifting, you also may be at increased risk for a slipped disc
+- Occupational hazards – Jobs that require long hours of standing without a break or sitting in a chair do not support the back well.
+On the other hand, if you have a very physically demanding job that requires a lot of lifting, you also may be at increased risk for a slipped disc.

-- Sedentary lifestyle – Lack of regular exercise increases chances for occurrence of neck pain or back pain.
+- Sedentary lifestyle – Lack of regular exercise increases chances for the occurrence of neck pain or back pain.

-- Weight gain – Being overweight, obese, or quickly gaining significant amounts of weight can put stress on the back and lead to back pain.
+- Weight gain – Being overweight, obese, or quickly gaining significant weight can put stress on the back and lead to back pain.

 - Mental health factors – Stress can affect the body in numerous ways, including causing muscle tension.

 - Poor posture – Prolonged poor posture will, over time, substantially increase the risk of developing neck or back pain.

 Diagnose and Slip-Disc Treatment In Shah Alam

 Imaging tests can help our chiropractor to view the bones and muscles of your spine and identify any damaged areas.
 Examples of imaging scans include X-rays or MRI scans.